 Parties are fun!
-And eating cake is fun!
-So I decided to throw a mini party to celebrate our first year of Fermenting For Foodies, and my family’s first year of eating ferments.
+And eating buttermilk layer cake is fun!
+So I decided to throw a mini-party to celebrate our first year of Fermenting For Foodies, and my family’s first year of eating ferments.
 It was quite a year!
 There were many, many benefits to the year of fermented foods.
 Here are two of the BIGGEST benefits:

 - With my weird concoctions and bubbling brews, I slowly transformed into a fairytale witch.
 I started stashing ferments in every corner of my house (to keep them from cross-contaminating, of course!).
-I currently have 7 different ferments going on, and I have even mastered the art of growing mold!
+I currently have 7 different ferments going on, and even mastered the art of growing mold!

-2. Our digestion has magically improved.
+- Our digestion has magically improved.
 (See… I am a witch!)
-My son went from having sulfite intolerance (diagnosed by an allergist) to being able to eat what he wants without any of that pesky eczema cropping up.
-Eggs which previously made my daughter extremely sick and now don’t bother her at all!
+Max went from having sulfite intolerance (diagnosed by an allergist) to being able to eat what he wants without any of that pesky eczema cropping up.
+Eggs that previously made Una extremely sick now don’t bother her at all!

 I realize that it could be luck… maybe it just took time for their digestive systems to kick into full gear?
-But I can’t help but feel that a daily dose of probitotic foods may have been at play.
+But I can’t help but feel that a daily dose of probiotic foods may have been at play.